cliffano/minecraft-waterland/docs/rules.md

 3. No stealing in the kingdom
 4. All discovered villages are under the protection of Waterland kingdom
 5. Only mine for resources outside of the kingdom's wall
+6. Music discs, tropical fishes, and armour trims can only be collected via adventures